3mil1/my_fe_framework/README.md

 ## Reducer
 Reducer is a function that takes the current `state` and an `action` as arguments and returns new state. <br/>
 `(state, action) => newState`
+### combineReducers(reducers)
+***
+The `combineReducers` function helps combine different reducing functions into one.
+It is usefull when the app becomes more complex and there are more than one reducing functions managing independent parts of the state each.
+You can define each reducer with a key name.
+The result of this function is a single state object you can pass as an argument when creating `new Store`. <br/>
+**For example:** <br/>
+`combineReducers({ first: myFirstReducer, second: mySecondReducer })`.
 ## Store
 A store is a class that holds the application's state tree.
 ### Store methods
 ***
 `getState()` returns current state of the store<br/>
 `dispatch(action)` applies changes to the store's state<br/>
 `subscribe(listener)` adds a change listener.
-Fire the function returned by `subscribe` to unsubscribe current listener.
+Fire the function returned by `subscribe` to unsubscribe the listener.

 ## Credits